alexch/codelikethis/public/lessons/ruby_objects/objects.md

   * *behavior* - methods

 <!SLIDE incremental>
-# The Linugistic Metaphor for Objects
+# The Linguistic Metaphor for Objects

 One way to think about objects: